-Pudina tal-Milied (Christmas pudding in Maltese) has been a long running electronic music night every Saturday after Christmas.
-Underground Sound asks the man behind the pudding Danjeli Schembri about Malta’s favourite post Christmas rave.
+Pudina tal-Milied has been a long running electronic music night every Saturday after Christmas.
+Underground Sound asks the man behind the pudding Danjeli Schembri about Malta’s favorite post Christmas rave.

 A hedonistic celebration between Christmas and New Year.
-Pudina (Christmas Pudding) started more than a decade ago when my friends and and I used to have ridiculous nights we referred to as “Puddini” which regularly ended in us melting away into the morning sun.
+Pudina tal-Milied (Christmas Pudding in Maltese) started more than a decade ago.
+My friends and I used to have ridiculous nights we referred to as ‘Puddini,’ which regularly ended in us melting away into the morning sun.

 The owner of Liquid Club invited me to throw a night in the week between Xmas and NY, which at the time was the quietest time for the club.
 So now it’s not quiet anymore.